gbouritsas/Neural3DMM/README.md

 $ pip install -r requirments.txt
 ```

-### Downsampling & Upsampling
+and specifically with Python2 (we need Python 2 not for training but for the downsampling and upsampling, see below)

+### Mesh Decimation
-For the downsampling code we use a function from the [COMA repository](https://github.com/anuragranj/coma), specifically the files **mesh_sampling.py** and **shape_data.py** (previously **facemesh.py**) were taken from the COMA repo and adapted to our needs.
-These in turn use the [MPI-Mesh](https://github.com/MPI-IS/mesh) package (a mesh library similar to Trimesh or Open3D).
-This package requires Python 2, which is why we recommend doing everything with Python 2.
-However once you have cached the generated downsampling and upsampling matrices, it is possible to run the training code with Python 3 as well if necessary.
+For the mesh decimation code we use a function from the [COMA repository](https://github.com/anuragranj/coma) (the files **mesh_sampling.py** and **shape_data.py** - previously **facemesh.py** - were taken from the COMA repo and adapted to our needs).
+In order to decimate your template mesh, you will need the [MPI-Mesh](https://github.com/MPI-IS/mesh) package (a mesh library similar to Trimesh or Open3D).
+This package requires Python 2.
+However once you have cached the generated downsampling and upsampling matrices, it is possible to run the rest of the code with Python 3 as well, if necessary.
 In order to install MPI-Mesh do the following (or read their installation instructions if something is unclear):

 ```
 $ git clone https://github.com/MPI-IS/mesh.git